nprapps/allsongsconsidered-poll/README.md

 What is this?
 -------------

-A repository for cleaning, processing and ranking the form responses of the NPR Music Turning the Tables poll.
+A repository for cleaning, processing, weighting and ranking the form responses of the NPR Music Turning the Tables poll.
 This code is inspired on the work from the [2016 poll blog post](http://blog.apps.npr.org/2016/12/16/all-songs-considered-poll.html).

+There are two versions of this codebase.
+The major difference is that the [`master`](https://github.com/nprapps/allsongsconsidered-poll) branch includes weighting of albums, while the [`turning-tables`](https://github.com/nprapps/allsongsconsidered-poll/tree/turning-tables) branch does not.

 In order to cluster the data, we used `dedupe`.
 We chose the library [csvdedupe](https://github.com/dedupeio/csvdedupe) because it uses supervised machine learning techniques to detect similar entries and cluster them.